WesleyBarbosaMR/WesleyBarbosaMR/README.md

 ### Hi there 👋

-WELCOME TO MY GITHUB!
+WELCOME TO MY GITHUB!🤓💻

 #### About me
-🔭 I am Wesley.
+🔭 I'm Wesley, a front-end developer and designer focused on web applications.
+I'm currently improving on UI/UX.
+Passionate about science fiction films and documentaries, eclectic in music and an avid reader.
+I am currently aiming for the bachelor's course in Digital Systems and Media, where I hope to evolve and mature my skills.

 <div>